I. NAME AND REGISTERED SEAT

-- Election of the Chairman and Vice-Chairman of the General Assembly, the Chairman, Vice-Chairman and the members of the Council and all other bodies of the Association, whose election is not delegated to the Council, as well as fixing the range of the number of members to serve as Councilors on Council;
+1. Election of the Chair, Vice-Chair and Treasurer of the General Assembly, the members of the Council and all other bodies of the Association, whose election is not delegated to the Council, as well as fixing the range of the number of members to serve as Councilors on Council;

-- Approval of the audited previous’ years annual account;
+4. Approval of the audited previous year’s annual account;

-- Final decisions of disputes arising from the application of these Articles of Association or the Rules of Procedures between members, between members and a body of the Association other than the General Assembly, or between different bodies of the Association other than the Genera I Assembly;
+7. Final decisions of disputes arising from the application of these Articles of Association or the Rules of Procedures between members, between members and a body of the Association other than the General Assembly, or between different bodies of the Association other than the General Assembly;

-- Removal of other bodies of the association, for important reasons;
+8. Removal of other bodies of the association;

-- Resolutions, which are by law or by these Articles of Association reserved to the General Assembly; and
+9. Resolutions, which are by law or by these Articles of Association reserved to the General Assembly;

 2. Calling and agenda

 Art.
-7 General Assemblies shall be held in person or through electronic communications or in combination at such times and places as the Council shall determine.
+8 General Assemblies shall be held in person or through electronic communications or in combination at such times and places as the Council shall determine.